Fred and Ginger continue their story… (Find Part 1 Here)

 Here’s why that matters:

 The roots of our most serious social problems can be traced this insidious and largely invisible process that is happening every day.
-Kids with no dads are in serious danger of being lost; when 24 million kids are at risk, it’s not just a social problem, it’s a national crisis.
+Kids who are fatherless are in serious danger of being lost; when 24 million kids are at risk, it’s not just a social problem, it’s a national crisis.